isabella232/cf-networking-notes/packet-travel.md

 10.255.43.0 dev silk-vtep lladdr ee:ee:0a:ff:2b:00 PERMANENT
 ```

-## ARP rule for the destination MAC address
+## FDB rule for the destination MAC address

-The ARP rule for the destination MAC address resolves the destination host's underlay IP address:
+The FDB rule for the destination MAC address resolves the destination host's underlay IP address,
+and the device name of the VXLAN Tunnel Endpoint (VTEP) outgoing interface (`silk-vtep` in this case).

 ```
 bridge fdb show | grep ee:ee:0a:ff:2b:00